emanuelkadziela/bridge/README.md

 and watch the server start up.

 Navigate to locahost:8080 and you should be looking at what we built so far.

+Run mvn javadoc:javadoc to generate JavaDocs, which you can find under target/site/apidocs/index.html once generated.
+(I will try to document more and better, so these will have more information over time).